pip-services/pip-services-docs/content/en/python/recipes/mongodb_persistence/_index.md

 ...
 ```

-Next, register the persistence as a component in the microservice’s Factory:
+Next, register the persistence as a component in the microservice’s **Factory**:

 ```python
 class BeaconsServiceFactory(Factory):